Divy1211/AoE2DE_UGC_Guide/docs/general/xs/programmer.md

 |`#!cpp bool`   | `#!cpp bool a = true;`                  |
 |`#!cpp vector` | `#!cpp vector v = vector(1.2, 2.3, 3);` |

-A few things to note:

-1. Refer to the [Vector Manipulation](../functions/#2-vector-manipulation "Jump to: XS Scripting > Function Reference > Vector Manipulation") section of this guide for all the different functions that can be used on vectors.
+Refer to the [Vector Manipulation](../functions/#2-vector-manipulation "Jump to: XS Scripting > Function Reference > Vector Manipulation") section of this guide for all the different functions that can be used on vectors.

+!!! note "No Vars in Vector Initialisation"
-2. Variables cannot be used in vector initialisation.
+    Variables cannot be used in vector initialisation.
 For example: `#!cpp vector v = vector(x, y, z);` does not work.
 Here `x`, `y`, `z` are floating point values.
 Use `#!cpp vector v = xsVectorSet(x, y, z);` instead.

+!!! info "Constants and Scope"
-3. Constant Variables
+    1. Constant Variables

         Syntax `#!cpp const int a = 10;` or `#!cpp const float PI = 3.1415;` will declare an immutable variable.

-4. Scope of a Variable
+    2. Scope of a Variable

         The concept of local and global variables applies to XS.

 ## 4. Operations